mousepawmedia/devdocs/source/guides/staff.rst

 * Etherpad (pad.mousepawmedia.net)

-We also use IRC and Jitsi for regular communication.
+We also use IRC and Jitsi for regular communication, although these are hosted on external servers that we do not own or operate.

 Our network is spread across two servers.